 (b.
 1797, Ulster County, New York; d.
 1883, Battle Creek, Michigan)

 Sojourner Truth, born Isabella Baumfree, was recognized as one of the first people to identify the similarities between the struggles of black slaves and the struggles of women.
-As an abolitionist and suffragist, she was a powerful force in the fight for justice and equality for both African Americans and women in the U.S.
+As an abolitionist and suffragist, she was a powerful force in the fight for justice and equality for both African Americans and women in the United States.

-Born into slavery, she was sold away from her family at age eleven and became the property of John Dumont in Ulster County, NY.
+Born into slavery, she was sold away from her family at age eleven and became the property of John Dumont in Ulster County, New York.
 As a young teenager, she was forced to marry an older slave, Thomas, from a neighboring farm, with whom she had five children.
 In 1826, Dumont promised her freedom.
 When he reneged, she took her youngest child and ran away to live with a Quaker family in New Paltz, New York.
 In 1827, using the newly passed emancipation law in New York State, Baumfree sued for and won her oldest son’s freedom, bringing him back to New York from Alabama.

 In 1829, she and her family moved to New York City.
 She became a Christian and worked in a Methodist perfectionist commune where she formed the basis of her beliefs in the equality of all human beings.
 She spent years working in several religious communities, including a utopian community in Northampton, Massachusetts, called “The Northampton Association for Education and Industry,” where she met abolitionists such as Frederick Douglass.
 During this time, she believed she was called by God to spend her life fighting for the rights of others.
 In 1843, the reborn activist changed her name to Sojourner Truth, which she created by combining the words “sojourn,” representing her plan to travel, and “truth,” because she intended to preach the truth of God.